lucasfeijo/hass-maestro/README.md

 ### `GET /configure`

-Serves a small web interface to pick which program steps run and in what order.
+Serves a small Bootstrap-based interface to pick which program steps run and in what order.
+The list initially reflects the current step order that Maestro will execute.
 Steps can be removed, dragged to reorder and re-added from a "Removed" list.
 A "Reset" button restores the command-line defaults.
-Changes are posted asynchronously to persist the selection under `/data/step_order.json` without a page reload.
+Changes are posted asynchronously using `fetch` so the selection is saved under `/data/step_order.json` without reloading the page.

 ## Pipeline